-VitalityHealth commissions Britain’s Healthiest Workplace (BHW) in a partnership with RAND Europe, Cambridge University, Healthy Workplace (a Joint Venture between VitalityHealth and Nuffield Health) and the Financial Times.
-Additionally RAND Europe commissions the services of Survey Sampling International (SSI) to conduct the survey.
+VitalityHealth commissions Britain’s Healthiest Workplace (BHW) in a partnership with RAND Europe, Cambridge University, Mercer Marsh Benefits and the Financial Times.
+Additionally RAND Europe commissions the services of Research Now Ltd, trading as Dynata to conduct the survey.

 i) Organisations will be asked to complete an online survey, the Organisational Health Assessment, which, amongst other areas, asks for information on workforce demographics, the organisation’s culture around employee health, and details of the health and wellbeing interventions currently on offer within the organisation.

 ii) On a voluntary basis, employees will complete an online survey, the Employee Health Assessment, which asks questions about a range of topics including, but not limited to, their physical health, lifestyle behaviours, mental health, and their work environment.
 To be eligible for participation, employees must be at least 18 years of age.
 It is the responsibility of the organisation to disseminate the link to the Employee Health Assessment to its employees.

 Criteria for entry

 i) You should only agree to these terms and conditions if you are authorised to commit your organisation to take part in Britain’s Healthiest Workplace.
 By registering to take part, you are agreeing to these terms and conditions and signifying that you have the necessary authority to do so.